needle-mirror/com.unity.entities/Documentation~/components-shared-create.md

 ## Create a managed shared component

-To create a managed shared component, create a struct that inherits from `ISharedComponentData`.
+To create a managed shared component, create a class that implements the marker interface `ISharedComponentData`.

 The following code sample shows a managed shared component: